mucherino/teaching/lowlevel/myabs.md

 	   movl    -4(%rbp), %eax
 	   popq    %rbp
 	   retq

+Again, we can remark the data transfers between the RAM and the core registers.

 ## Modifying the assembly code

-What about changing a little bit the assembly code?
+So, what about changing a little bit the assembly code as follows?

 	   cmpl    $0, %edi
 	   jle     .MY_LABEL